Remember | Resist | Redraw: A Radical History Poster Project

 Remember | Resist | Redraw posters offer alternative perspectives on well-known historical events, and highlights histories of Indigenous peoples, women, workers, and the oppressed that are often overlooked or marginalized in mainstream historical accounts.

-Starting in January 2017, we will publish posters on our website.
+Starting in January 2017, we will be publishing posters on our website monthly.
 Like our previous books about working-class history (May Day and Drawn to Change), each poster will be published with an essay by an artist or activist for context.

 We want to share these posters widely.
+The posters are available for free for personal and educational and use.
 We are also planning to organize exhibits and a traveling pop-up people’s history installation.
-Stay tuned for more information.
+If you are interested in exhibiting or publishing the posters, please read our guidelines and get in touch.

 In order to change the world, we need to be able to imagine alternative ways of living and organizing to bring about social change.
 We combine art and history because it helps us fuel our radical imaginations and dream of what might be.
 Activist art encourages us to remember, resist, and redraw our world with an eye to changing it for the better.